Qi9726/MovieRecommender/README.md

 # Overview
-In this project, we developed a movie recommendation app with two approaches: 1.
+In this project, we developed a movie recommendation app on MovieLens dataset with two approaches: 1.
 Genres, 2.Item-based collaborative filtering (IBCF).
 See implementations and details in Movie_Recommender_System.ipynb

 # Team Members: